top of page

 2. Appreciation.

-3. Recognition of visible negative human impacts on the environment and natural resources - initially focused on forests and water.
+3. Recognition of visible negative human impacts on the environment and natural resources - initially focused on forests, wildlife, soil and water.

-5. Ecological framework underpinning the movement; exploration of resource limits with a focus on population growth.
+5. Ecological framework underpinning the movement; exploration of resource limits and implications of humanity as an ecological unit.

 6. Widespread recognition of less visible negative consequences of environmental degradation.

-10. Moving into the 21st century, a growing focus on the responsibilities, rather than the rights, of humankind as an ecological unit.
+10. A continued focus on the responsibilities, rather than the rights, of humankind as an ecological unit.

 Virtually all of the non-reference works in the Collection fall into one or more of these categories.
 It is important to emphasize that, while this list is broadly chronological, by no means did the emergence of each new stage of development supplant those which came before.
 In other words, works of exploration, observation, collection and description today are no less important or prevalent than they were in the 18th century.
 The literature of the EC movement was and is cumulative - being continuously expanded, revised, sharpened.